Estimated reading time: 7 minutes

 There’s guaranteed to be someone on the end of the line who’s willing and able to listen with empathy and compassion.
 The power of unstructured, non-judgemental support is one of the pillars upon which AA is built.

-At this time, it’s vital for everyone with an addiction to stay in touch with their sponsor, or to find a sponsor if they don’t have one.
+At this time, it’s vital for everyone with an addiction to stay in touch with their sponsor or find a sponsor if they don’t have one.
 Simply talking to someone more experienced is often just the balm that’s needed to make it through another day.

 As an addiction counselor, it’s important to ensure your patients have access to all the relevant resources to help them through life’s ups and downs.